 If you come the three or four of you, you can lower the costs even more.
 Roughly the per person budget is $1400-$3300.
 This includes airfare to Los Angeles.

-WE DON’T HAVE A CAR IN LOS ANGELES.
+WE DON’T HAVE A CAR IN THE US.
 WHAT ARE OUR OPTIONS?

 You have 3 options and only one of them will land you in prison.
 So here are the other two.